jsbisht/aws-developer-associate/general.md

 CPU, network, and disk activity are metrics that are visible to the underlying host for an instance.

-**NOTE**: Because memory is allocated in a single block to an instance and is managed by the guest OS, the underlying host does not have visibility into consumption.
+> Because memory is allocated in a single block to an instance and is managed by the guest OS, the underlying host does not have visibility into consumption.
 This metric would have to be delivered to CloudWatch as a custom metric by using the agent.

 ---